MaterializeInc/materialize/doc/user/content/overview/_index.md

 ### Emitting data

-After the Materialize engine computes and processes data and changes from a data source, you need a way to access those results that will also process incremental updates as your data changes.
+After the Materialize engine computes and processes changes from a data source, you need a way to access those results that will also process incremental updates as your data changes.